ecmwf-ifs/ecwam/README.md

 If `--config` argument is not specified, it is assumed that a file called `config.yml` is present in the `<run-dir>`.

-For the most general case, simply run
+For a default optimised build on the ECMWF Atos system, you can simply run:

-    $ xrun.sh
+    $ helpers/ecwam-serial-run.sh

-Details:
+For details on how to configure/debug the build, please read on.

 1) Create bathymetry and grid tables